 Using the dg-token Request Header

-The callback request will contain a header called dg-token which will be set to the API Key Identifier of the API Key used to submit the request.
+Alternatively, the callback request itself contains a header named dg-token.
+This header is automatically set to the API Key Identifier associated with the API Key used to submit the original request.
+This method provides a secure and straightforward means of authentication.

 Results